-Timothy S. Midura, C.P.A., J.D., LL.M., is a member of the firm’s estate planning group and he chairs the estate administration and also the contested estates and family conflicts groups.
+Timothy S. Midura, C.P.A., J.D., LL.M., is a Director in the Firm, and is a member of the firm’s estate planning group.
+He chairs the estate administration and also the contested estates and family conflicts groups.
 Generally, Tim’s practice is oriented to complex estate and trust planning and administration, including disputed and conflicted matters; modifying irrevocable trusts; charitable gift facilitation; and complementary tax, financial matters, and business matters.

 Tim is licensed as an attorney in both Illinois and Florida.
 He is also a registered certified public accountant.

 In addition to his Juris Doctor (JD) and CPA credentials, he also has a master’s degree (LL.M.) in taxation.
 His undergraduate degree double majored in accountancy and finance.

 Prior to entering private law practice, Mr. Midura was a member of the tax department of a “big four” public accounting firm.

 Tim has numerous published articles to his credit and speaks frequently on topics of estate planning and administration, modifying irrevocable trusts, charitable gift facilitation, quality case management, and related financial and business matters.
 He has contributed to or been quoted in, among others, Forbes, Chicago Sun Times, The Journal of Gift Planning, and Illinois CPA Society News.
 Tim is the author of the Estate Planning Primer: What Everyone Needs to Know About Estate Planning, Everyday Mistakes in Estate Planning, and a series of Estate Planning Memoranda, published by the Illinois Institute for Continuing Legal Education (IICLE).
 Tim also authored the chapter Handling Charitable Bequests and Trusts in IICLE’s Estate Administration book.